RavenStryker/Steam-License-Cleanup/README.md

 **1. Main Controls & Settings**
 <br>
-*The script adds clean, intuitive buttons to your licenses page.
-The settings modal allows for powerful filtering with inclusion and exclusion keywords.*
+*The script adds clean, intuitive controls to your licenses page, including new date filters.
+The settings modal allows for powerful filtering with keywords and a configurable removal delay.*

 <img width="372" alt="New buttons on the license page" src="https://github.com/user-attachments/assets/5a917edc-2543-4d42-9eb8-e3e4276646f5" />
 <img width="862" alt="Settings modal with keywords and exclusions" src="https://github.com/user-attachments/assets/66c70741-7d19-46ac-a909-78df316bc86b" />